How to Check If a Product Is Safe During Pregnancy

 An app or a label gives you a strong starting point, but every pregnancy is different.
 For anything uncertain — especially medications and supplements — confirm with your obstetrician, midwife or pharmacist.

-Scan any product barcode with SafeMama and get an AI ingredient analysis in seconds.
+Scan product barcodes with SafeMama to review ingredient context and source-backed cautions.
 Free on iOS and Android.